 Local control: Cities, towns, and counties may pass reasonable zoning restrictions on dispensaries and cultivation facilities.
 Localities can only outright prohibit the operation of any facilities through a popular election pursuant to Arkansas’ initiative process.

-- It remains illegal for patients to use cannabis at a number of locations, including schools, daycare centers, drug or alcohol treatment facilities, youth centers, correctional facilities, or in public places.
+- It remains illegal for patients to possess or use cannabis at a number of locations, including schools, daycare centers, drug or alcohol treatment facilities, youth centers, correctional facilities, or in public places.

-- It remains illegal to operate a vehicle under the influence of cannabis.
+- It remains illegal to operate a vehicle, motorized boat, or plane under the influence of cannabis.

 - It remains illegal for any person who does not have a qualifying medical condition to use cannabis.

-- The amendment allows landlords to prohibit on-site cannabis smoking.
+- The amendment allows landlords to prohibit on-site cannabis smoking, but they may not prevent non-smoked consumption of medical cannabis.

 Taxes and revenue: Patients, caregivers, and cannabis facilities will pay registration fees to the Health Department.
 Cannabis will also be subject to all existing sales taxes.
 All sales tax revenues will first go to covering the administrative costs of running the program after which the rest will be distributed to the General Revenue Fund.